Checking and Requesting Permissions

 {

-if (info.vm.ShowCheckPermissionsPopup(new string[] { "F_XR", "F_ZREP" }, false, PermissionsCheckMode.Any) == null) //The permission was not confirmed
+if (info.vm.ShowCheckPermissionsPopup(new string[] { "F_XR", "F_ZREP" }, false, PermissionsCheckMode.Any) == null) // Permissions were not confirmed

 return;

-info.vm.ShowOkPopup("Test window", "Message shown using SamplePlugin.");
+info.vm.ShowOkPopup("Test window", "Message displayed using SamplePlugin.");

 }

-The ShowCheckPermissionsPopup method takes 3 arguments:
+The method ShowCheckPermissionsPopup takes 3 arguments: